drand/website/docs/blog/2020-08-10-drand-launches-v1.0.md

 * Solid client implementation with provider **failover** and **optimizations** in Go and JS.
 * A broadcast channel enabling more **robust set-up ceremonies**.

-### Deployment Monitoring
+### Deployment monitoring

 A set of tools is now used to monitor the various drand nodes and alert operators to incidents.
 A [status page](https://drand.statuspage.io/) that shows both system status and any planned maintenance is now available for the network.
-We have also established a network observatory to measure network performance and reliability from the perspective of the end user, with vantage points around the world.
+We have also established a network observatory to measure network performance and reliability from the perspective of the end-user, with vantage points around the world.

-### Drand’s Specification & Security Model
+### Drand’s specification & security model

 The drand protocol now has a [full specification](/docs/specification/) and a documented [security model](/docs/security-model/).

-### Security Audit
+### Security audit

 The drand implementation underwent an end-to-end security audit by SigmaPrime, and all relevant issues were resolved.

-### Code Quality, Refactor & Testing
+### Code quality, refactor & testing

-Improved development practices, including a testnet for pre-deployment evaluation of new versions and greatly increased code coverage.
+Improved development practices, including a testnet for pre-deployment evaluation of new versions, and greatly increased code coverage.

-General improvements to the codebase, with over 400 merged pull requests in the last couple months.
+General improvements to the codebase, with over 400 merged pull requests in the last couple of months.

 With these changes, drand got the upgrades it needed to become a reliable production environment.

-## The League of Entropy Main Network (LoE Mainnet) becomes a production service
+## The League of Entropy main network (LoE Mainnet) becomes a production service

-The true power of drand comes not from its implementation but from a strong, decentralised network of independent nodes contributing to the randomness generation.
+The true power of drand comes not from its implementation but from a strong, decentralized network of independent nodes contributing to the randomness generation.
 In addition to significant protocol upgrades, we also strengthened the League of Entropy.

 In 2019, Cloudflare, EPFL, the University of Chile, Kudelski Security, and Protocol Labs came together to start the League of Entropy and run the drand network.
 Since then, the group has expanded to include partners in six countries, spanning the spectrum from universities to infrastructure companies.